aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 ```

 ### **Extract Animation Effect Sound**

-This C# code demonstrates how to extract the sound embedded in an animation effect.

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation/) class.
 2. Get a slide’s reference through its index.